Lza12a/Lza12a/README.md

 ### About Me 👋

 - I'm Zhiqiang Liu
-  -  an graduate student in Zhejiang University, major in Computer Science
+  -  a graduate student in Zhejiang University, major in Computer Science
 <!--
 **Lza12a/Lza12a** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.